bkaankuguoglu/HugoQuestionnaire/README.md

 ## Contributors

-Created and built by Berk Kaan Kuguoglu in a small dorm room full of pringles and beers.
+Designed and built by Berk Kaan Kuguoglu in a small dorm room full of pringles and beers.

 ## License